 The Atalanti trail is the most fascinating circular trail on Troodos and lies at an altitude of around 1750 m, with very small elevation changes en route.
 It spans 14 km, will take close to 4 ½ hours (incl. stops) and is classified medium for difficulty, on account of its length.
 We follow well marked paths.
 The walk offers some of the most spectacular views Cyprus has to offer, at several places; we shall also walk past the entrance of a chromium mine, abandoned since 1982.
 Atalanti starts opposite the car park on Troodos square.

 At the end of the walk we shall sit down for lunch at a nearby taverna.
 To facilitate arrangements, for your better service, you are required to pre-register, if you are joining us for lunch.
-To do so, please sms the walk leader or e-mail Xenophon by end Thursday.
+To do so, please e-mail Xenophon by end Thursday.
 No need to register if you are not dining.

 You have the choice of meeting the group at the walk start, or meet at the designated meeting point in Nicosia.
 In either case, you need to carry copy of this set of instructions.
 Meeting in Nicosia offers two important advantages: we drive in full cars, leaving some cars behind; thus, we save in fuel and enjoy the trip in good company.
 The meeting point in Nicosia is the very large church named tis Theou Sophias (also referred to as Agia Sophia) in Strovolos, which offers ample parking space on its side street.
 The car trip starts at 9:30 am.
 Please ensure you observe start times, for the benefit of the group.